 The fissure in the cave was used by the artists to divide the world of humans from the world of spirts.
 Realistic images of men and animals are to the right of the fissure but to the left, bizarre and elongated figures that belong to the world of the supernatural were painted in the hopes of garnering their support or power.
 They are shown to be floating or flying through the air and are hybrids of humans and birds.
 One striking painting has the body of a person and the head of a praying mantis, while the tall figures in dark colors are thought to represent deities.

 The Journey To Nsangwini Rock Art Site

-The remarkable cave is in the Matopos National Park.
+The remarkable cave is located in the Nkomati valley, between Maguga & Piggs peaks.
 There is plenty of accommodation near the Nsangwini rock art site, which is located in a mountainous region of Swaziland and is not far from the capital, Mbabane.
 The destination is clearly sign-posted and is about 5 miles off the road and accessed by a steep path.
 Any person who is relatively fit can make the trek to the cave.

 Top image: Nsangwini Bird Men.
 Source: Swaziland National Trust Commission

 Edited 8 Oct 2021: The article incorrected stated the Nsangwini Rock Art Site was in Matopos National Park.
 It is in fact located in the Nkomati valley, between Maguga & Piggs peak, Swaziland